xavjamito/tsed/docs/docs/cache.md

 # Cache

 Caching is a great and simple technique that helps improve your app's performance.
-It acts as a temporary data store providing high performance data access.
+It acts as a temporary data store providing high-performance data access.

-Ts.ED provides a unified system caching by using the popular [`cache-manager`](https://www.npmjs.com/package/cache-manager) Node.js module.
+Ts.ED provides a unified system for caching by using the popular [`cache-manager`](https://www.npmjs.com/package/cache-manager) Node.js module.
 Cache-manager provides various storage to cache content like Redis, MongoDB, etc... and multi caching!